College Counseling

 Scheduling Visits

-The Lawrenceville School is currently scheduling in-person college visits.
+The Lawrenceville School is currently scheduling in-person college visits for fall 2025.
+Visits will run from September 12 through October 24 and will be scheduled at 12:30 pm and 1:00 pm.
 If you are interested in scheduling a time to meet with our students, please email collegecounseling@lawrenceville.org.

 Our Graduates